How to Settle Medical Malpractice Suits in Michigan

 It is possible that the adjuster will not budge if there is a low offer on the table.
 In this case, to continue moving the negotiations ahead ask the adjuster to give you some clear reasons why the offer is so low.
 This response should be in writing so that you can review them.
 Likewise, once you have studied the reasons your response should also be in writing to document your position in case the settlement approach does not work.
 In this response emphasize your emotional distress and then wait for a final response.
 If the response does not fit your expectations, then the best thing to do is to contact your malpractice attorney at our law firm to continue the lawsuit.

-At Cochran, Kroll, & Associates P.C. we work closely with our clients through every phase of a malpractice suit.
-We are at your side to secure the best settlement for you.
-Contact us at 1-866-MICH-LAW (1-866-642-4529) for a free consultation.
-We never charge a fee unless we win your case.
+At Cochran, Kroll, & Associates P.C. we are experienced medical malpractice attorneys who work closely with our clients through every phase of a medical malpractice lawsuit.
+We are at you or your family members side to secure the best settlement for you to assist with your medical bills.
+Contact us at 1-866-MICH-LAW (1-866-466-9912) for a free consultation before your statute of limitations apply.
+We never charge a medical malpractice case fee unless we win your case.